The Science Behind Immediate Dental Care: What to Do in an Emergency

 The Science of Dental Trauma and Healing

-Understanding these biological processes informs proper first aid techniques, like keeping knocked-out teeth moist to preserve ligament cells or using cold compresses to control inflammation.
+Following an injury, the body’s inflammatory response initiates healing but may also cause painful swelling if excessive.
+Understanding these processes informs effective first aid techniques, such as keeping knocked-out teeth moist to preserve ligament cells or applying cold compresses to manage inflammation.

 First Aid for Common Dental Emergencies